 Leaving a bequest in your will can change a young person’s life and the generations that follow them.

-A gift or bequest in your will is a lasting legacy that embraces the values you live, and the people and causes that are important to you.
-It provides an opportunity to honour a loved one or to permanently link your own life with work you consider important.
+Leaving a bequest to ReachOut can change a young person’s life and support the generations that follow them.
+A gift in your will is a lasting legacy that embraces the values you live, and supports the people and causes that are important to you.

 Like you, we believe that every young person has something special to give to the world.
-Your legacy can help to create bright and healthy futures for more young people.
+Your legacy can help to create bright and healthy futures for more young people and their families across Australia.

-Your bequest and other gifts help us to invest in long-term campaigns aimed at increasing the rates of help-seeking through developing innovative ways to reach groups of young people who refuse or are reluctant to use face-to-face services.
-Your support ensures that as technology changes, we keep pace – so that we can be there when someone turns to the internet for help.
+Leaving a gift in your will helps us commit to our long-term programs aimed at increasing the rates of help-seeking by developing innovative ways to reach groups of young people, and providing accessible mental health and wellbeing support.
+Your generosity ensures that as technology changes, we keep pace – so that we can always be there when someone needs help.

 Some questions answered